joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5592636/2024/07/03/iliman-ndiyae-everton-transfer/

 **James Rodriguez is lighting up Copa America and at the heart of Colombia's incredible run**\
-`Colombia are now 26 games unbeaten and head into their Copa America quarter-final with Panama as strong favourites to extend that`\
+`Colombia are now 26 games unbeaten and head into their Copa America quarter-final with Panama as strong favourites to make it 27`\
 https://nytimes.com/athletic/5613462/2024/07/03/james-rodriguez-colombia-copa-america-2/

 **Andy Murray and Emma Raducanu to play Wimbledon mixed doubles**\